How Do You Breathe When Lifting Weights

 Avoid Prolonged Breath-Holding

 While the Valsalva maneuver can be useful for stabilizing your spine during heavy lifts, it’s essential to avoid holding your breath for too long.
-Holding your breath for more than a few seconds can cause a dangerous increase in blood pressure.
+But holding your breath for more than a few seconds can cause a dangerous increase in blood pressure.
 Exhale as soon as you pass the sticking point of the lift, and focus on maintaining a controlled breathing pattern.
 If you experience dizziness or lightheadedness, stop the exercise and consult with a healthcare professional.

 Listen to Your Body